"Leaves are supposed to fall. People aren't"

 As we age, our bodies change, and so can our balance.
 Falling is a very common occurrence that can happen at any age, especially in the later stages of life.
 Falls are the leading cause of hospitalisation for seniors living in Australia.

-Research shows that 30% of people over the age of 65 will experience a fall and 37% of injury-related deaths are caused by falls.
+Research shows that 30% of people over the age of 65 and 40% of people over the age of 85 will experience a fall leading to injury, hospi.
 While these statistics are dire, it is important to know that strategies can be put into place to avoid common risks and reduce the likelihood of serious falls.

 Fall Prevention Strategies for Common Risk Factors